theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/microsoft-sql-server.md

 It is only necessary to specify the port if it has been edited outside the SQL standard.

 **Require TLS encryption**<br>
 Client-side enforcement for using [TLS encrpytion](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-connect-query#tls-considerations-for-sql-database-connectivity).
-Adds the following paramenters to the connection string:<br>
+Adds the following parameters to the connection string:<br>
 * Encrypt = On
 * TrustServerCertificate = Off
 <br>